 No.

-There are certain restrictions on the acquisition of arable land by foreigners and a prohibition on its acquisition by legal entities, whether foreign or domestic.
+There are certain restrictions and prohibitions on the acquisition of arable land by foreigners and a general prohibition on the acquisition of arable land by legal entities, whether foreign or domestic.1

-In addition, non-EU citizens and legal entities may acquire real estate only with the consent of the competent administrative office.
+Non-EU citizens and legal entities may acquire real estate only with the consent of the competent administrative office.3

-Furthermore, the transfer of protected buildings (eg historical or cultural heritage buildings) as well as state and municipally owned buildings is also subject to certain restrictions.
+Furthermore, the transfer of protected buildings (eg historical or cultural heritage buildings) as well as state and municipally owned buildings is also subject to certain restrictions.4

 A broad range of legislation affects property transactions in Ireland, including that covering: